7 min read

 Conclusion

-There you have it!
-South Africa’s healthcare system in a nutshell.
-And while there’s definitely lots of room for improvement and major work still to be done in the public sector, South Africa definitely proves itself as the top healthcare system in Africa.
+While there is definitely lots of room for improvement and major work still to be done in the public sector, South Africa definitely proves itself as the top healthcare system in Africa.

 South Africa’s world-class private hospitals provide top-quality care with speed and convenience.
 With the promise of the NHI on the horizon, the public sector is set to change, bringing more equality into South African healthcare and making it more accessible and affordable for all.